shaunc/cucumber_nim/readme.rst

 ~~~~~~~~~~~~~~~

 The type of a formal parameter is a "parameter type" -- which doesn't
 (necessarily) correspond to a nim type.
-The "cucumber/parameters" defines
+The "cucumber/parameters" defines some
-some common types (currently: int, string, bool.
-TODO: add float at least).
+common types (currently: int, string, bool and float, as well as sequences of
+these).
 It also defines the ``DeclareParamType`` and ``DeclareRefParamType``
 macros, which can be used to define other parameter types.